john-science/python_for_scientists/classes/22_virtualenv/lecture_22.md

 ## Example 1 - A Data Scientist's Env

 Let's say a data scientist is sharing code with you.
 You use Python 3.7 and she's still using 3.6.
 She uses a new version of NumPy, but an older version of Pandas.
-You do the opposite.
 You want to use her code, but you don't want to wreck your whole system to do it.

 Enter VirtualEnv.